 The most complete detailed genealogy is The Mittons of Craven by Jack Knowles (1982).
 It is found at the British Library in London as well as some other British library’s.
 Knowles claims that his record of descent from Richard Mitton born in 1577 is an authenticated genealogy.
 In other words the source documentation is taken from the Bishops Rolls transcripts.

-The Knowles 1982 genealogy dates from the early 12th century starting with Robert de Lacy through the late 14th as de Mitton scion descendant’s of the de Lacy`s and then an authenticated 16th. to 20th century genealogy of those from the Craven area.
+The Knowles 1982 genealogy dates from the early 12th century starting with Robert de Lacy through the late 14th.
+Knowles research and evidence surmises the de Mittons as scion descendant’s of the de Lacy`s.
+He then documents the 16th. to 20th century genealogy of those from the Craven area.
 Jack Knowles research was in England so it included ‘Squire’ Joseph Mitton from Horton – in – Ribbelsdale (1723-92).
+As such….

-This Joseph Mitton ties in precisely to Edmund Mittons 1906 Canadian genealogy.
-He documents “Squire” Joseph Mitton sons and grandsons from Horton in Ribbelsdale and those who immigrated to Newfoundland and Ontario in the late 18th and early 19th century.
+Knowles documented Joseph “Squire” Mitton ties precisely to Edmund Mittons 1906 Canadian hand written genealogy.
+Edmund documents “Squire” Joseph Mitton sons and grandsons from Horton in Ribbelsdale as well as those who immigrated to Newfoundland and Ontario in the late 18th and early 19th century.
 The genealogy record was further extended through the US line by Manley H. Mitton.
-He was Edmund Mittons grandson and wrote and compiled his genealogy based on his grandfathers hand written primary genealogy document from 1906.
+He was Edmund Mittons grandson and wrote and compiled his genealogy based on his grandfathers hand written primary document from 1906.
+I have added to that to connect the Knowles genealogy of 1982 as well as the Coucher recordings.
+The relative genealogies are clarified as well with the de Lacy’s as the precursors to the de Mittons, the Baileys and Shireburnes of Stonyhurst Hall.

 * First initiated in 1538 the Bishops’ transcripts were copies made from Parish records by the officiating clergyman of births, marriages and deaths that were sent to his bishop.